JaswanthSudha/LocalCompass/replit.md

 1. **User Input**: User enters natural language query and location is detected/confirmed
 2. **Validation**: Request validated using Zod schemas before processing
 3. **Cache Check**: System checks for existing cached results for the same query/location
-4. **LLM Processing**: If no cache, query sent to OpenAI for recommendation generation
+4. **LLM Processing**: If no cache, query sent to Google Gemini for recommendation generation
 5. **Location Filtering**: Results filtered by distance and sorted by proximity
 6. **Response**: Structured recommendations returned with distance calculations
 7. **Caching**: Results cached for future similar queries